 Stored Preferences:

-- Enabled channels (email, push, SMS, in-app)
+- Enabled channels (email, push, SMS, in-app).

-- Quiet hours and timezone
+- Quiet hours and timezone.

-- Notification frequency limits (max per hour/day)
+- Limits (max per hour/day).

-- Category subscriptions (marketing, transactional, social)
+- Category subscriptions (marketing, transactional, social).

-- Language and localization preferences
+- Language and locale.

 Database Schema Example: